-In the early years, before we created our Overhead process, most Statuspage bug reports were passed from customer support to the escalation engineer (EE, or “sweeper” before we joined Atlassian).
-One of our engineers takes a turn as EE every week, helping the customer support team with tickets as they come in.
+In the early years before we created our Overhead process, most Statuspage bug reports were passed from customer support to the escalation engineer (EE, or “sweeper”).
+One of our engineers took a turn as EE every week, helping the customer support team with tickets as they came in.

 When we decided to change our process, we started with a few main observations:

 - We can’t fix everything immediately, but if we communicate to customers and give them timely communication throughout the process, that’s okay.

 - We can tame the “unpredictable” flow of interrupt work – unexpected bugs and high-priority requests – by throttling it.
 If we know the long-term rate of tickets flowing in, and fix at the same rate or just a little faster, then they won’t pile up.

 - That ocean of work to be done was actually full of work that was done, wasn’t relevant anymore, or didn’t fit with our product vision.
 If we could filter out all this noise, what was left would be manageable.